Nacho888/asw-s8-memcached/README.md

 # asw-s8-memcached
-Repository used for the presentation with all the materials.
+Repository used for the presentation with all the materials used, including the demo.

 **The team**